- Offered as:

 Many WSU graduates are recruited to positions in building construction or heavy engineering construction as project managers or field engineers.
 Others opt for positions with employers in real estate development, residential home building, or product sales.
 They may also work with private or public owners.

-The program is accredited by the Associated Schools of Construction Education (ACCE).
+The program is accredited by the American Council for Construction Education (ACCE).